fabric8io/ipaas-quickstarts/quickstart/karaf/cxf-rest/README.md

              curl -X DELETE http://quickstart-cxf-rest.f8/cxf/crm/customerservice/customers/123

+### Running the example using OpenShift S2I template

+The example can also be built and run using the included S2I template quickstart-template.json.

+The application can be run directly by first editing the template file and populating S2I build parameters, including the required parameter GIT_REPO and then executing the command:

+    oc new-app -f quickstart-template.json

+Alternatively the template file can be processed into an OpenShift resource list and the resources created by executing the command:

+    oc process -f quickstart-template.json | oc create -f -

 ### More details

 You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
 This also includes instructions how to change the Docker image user and registry.